evanwild/make-node-app/README.md

 ### Features

+- Single command to make a new project
 - Modern preconfigured `tsconfig.json`
-- Fast live reloading for development
+- Fast development mode which reruns on changes
-- Simple `package.json` and `.gitignore`
+- Concise `package.json` and `.gitignore`

 ## Usage